|Name: Peña Blanca Canyon||Author's Rating: and (see trail description)|

 |How to get there: From Tucson, take I-19 south about 53 miles until you reach exit 17 (Rio Rico).
 Take a right onto Rio Rico Dr. Bear right onto Yavapai Dr. Head north on Yavapai Dr through the residential neighborhood for almost a mile, then take a left onto Camino Agua Fria Road.
 Drive west for about 2 miles and the pavement turns to dirt road (Waypoint dirt road), then keep going for another 1.7 miles (green track) until you reach the trail head at Waypoint 001.
 Click here for directions.|

-Note: This trail is scheduled to be "Decommissioned" by the Coronado National Forest when they publish their new Motor Vehicle Use Map (MVUM).
+Note: This trail was made in my Jeep, but it can be a great hike.
+Especially since this trail is scheduled to be "Decommissioned" by the Coronado National Forest when they publish their new Motor Vehicle Use Map (MVUM), then it will be the only way to visit the area.
 Please see their website for further information.
 Did you know that the new MVUMs released by the Forest Service will be closing more than 50% of the forest roads in Arizona?
 I would also recommend you voice your opinion on these closures.
 After all the discarded backpacks along the trail, I believe most of the traffic this trail receives is from illegal immigrants, not the 4WD community, and closure will not significantly reduce the environmental impact to the area.

-Peña Blanca Canyon is a wonderful 4WD trail, that if you time your trip just right, it will be as though you're traveling through portions of the Amazon rain forest.
+Peña Blanca Canyon is a wonderful area and if you time your trip just right, it will be as though you're traveling through portions of the Amazon rain forest.

 We got lucky on the day we made this trip.
 The area received about 3/4 to 1 inch of rain early that morning, roughly two hours before we got there.
 The wash was flowing nicely along its entire length on our drive to the waterfalls.
 Streams from side canyons created mini-waterfalls, pools and watery playgrounds for us to explore.
 The road was laden with water crossings it seemed to be bursting with green foliage, insects, amphibians and other critters.
 All of this made this adventure one of the best I've had in recent years.